Death of Luis Andres Colmenares: Trial

 The same day Carlos Cárdenas was detained on charges of aggravated homicide.
 He claimed it was a false accusation and that there were people interested in damaging his reputation and the well being of his family.
 The prosecutors stated in the trial files that they had intercepted conversations between Cárdenas and Laura Moreno about his family having an "important contact" in the General Attorney's Office so she should keep her calm.
 The mother of Carlos Cárdenas, María del Pilar Gómez, hired a lawyer, Aidé Acevedo, to press Armando Novoa, Director of the National Prosecution Office, into changing the prosecutor in charge of the case.
 Both are indicted with obstruction of justice.
 The prosecution intercepted cell phone calls between both women talking about the best way to change the course of the case.

 On June 14, 2012, Daniel Teleki, attorney for Jessy Quintero, renounced after claiming he and his family had been threatened on social networks.
 On June 19, 2012, the prosecutor explained that Cristian, the other witness identified by Wilmer Ayola, had been located and that he was looking for protection from the police.
 Cristian said he had taken pictures of Moreno's truck taken with his cellphone the night of the events.

 The following day, Cárdenas and Morenos' lawyer, Jaime Granados, came forward explaining that Ayola worked as security guard in a building complex far from the site of the events and that records proved he was working there that night.
 He accused Ayola of perjury.
 In a radio interview, the following day, Ayola explained that he had escaped his working place and that he signed the records after returning to work at 5 a.m. claiming he had proof of this.
 That very same day, on June 20, 2012, the former General Attorney of Colombia, Mario Iguarán was hired by Cárdenas family as defense lawyer.

 On June 28, 2012, the Attorney General, Eduardo Montealegre stated that the initial prosecutor, Antonio González, expelled from the case after pressure from defense lawyers, and other auxiliary attorneys involved in the case, had to be protected from an assassination attempt detected by the CTI (Technical Investigation Team or Cuerpo Técnico de Investigación) and that his security scheme had been reinforced.
-The same day, Jaime Granados, defense lawyer for Cárdenas, denounced penally González for retiring blood samples taken from Colmenares body, but offered no explanations about the motives of the attorney.
+The same day, Jaime Granados, defense lawyer for Cárdenas, denounced penally González for hiding blood samples taken from Colmenares body, but offered no explanations about the motives of the attorney.
 González stated that this was a regular procedure.